Sugar-Free Coconut Macaroon Recipe

 - Vanilla (affiliate link)

-Are they Macaroons or Macarons?
+Are these cookies Macaroons or Macarons?

 Which Monkfruit Sweetener did I use?